Methods and data standards

 Time-stamped records (standardized UTC or local-to-UTC conversion)

-Observer attribution (role-based metadata: scientist, practitioner, community contributor, automated system)
+Observer attribution (role-based metadata: e.g., scientist, practitioner, community contributor, automated system)

 Effort tracking where applicable (e.g., survey effort, route, duration, sampling intensity)